SARA Rope Access Global was established to meet the growing need for high-rise building maintenance utilizing sophisticated rope access techniques.

 - A quieter service with minimal interference.

-At SA Rope Access, we abide by this system for the benefit of our valued clients and our employees.
+At SARA Rope Access Global, we abide by this system for the benefit of our valued clients and our employees.
 Rope Access is regulated by the Institute for Working at Heights (IWH) in South Africa, as well as by the respective national associations in other countries, which set the relevant standards and legislation within their own jurisdictions.